A Head of Year has pastoral responsibility for each year group, with a brief to ensure that each student reaches his or her potential.

 All students have the same curriculum entitlement, regardless of ability or need.
-We will ensure that students with statements of special educational needs / EHCPs will receive the appropriate support.
+We will ensure that students with special educational needs / EHCPs will receive the appropriate support.

 Students are screened by using standardised test scores when they start at the Academy.
 We also look at reports from present or previous staff.